wp-plugins/about-me-widget/readme.txt

 === About Me widget ===
-Contributors: Sam Devol
+Contributors: Sam Devol, John BouAntoun
 Donate link: http://samdevol.com/
-Tags: about me, widget, sidebar, bio
+Tags: about me, widget, sidebar, bio, tinyMCE
-Requires at least: 2.0.2
+Requires at least: 2.8.2
-Tested up to: 2.3.1
+Tested up to: 2.8.4
-Stable tag: 1.04
+Stable tag: 2.0

 Add an "About Me" widget to your sidebar.

 == Description ==

 Since I don't consider my blog anonymous or 'seekrit' I grabbed a text widget and started adding an "About Me" to my sidebar.
 After trying to get things aligned, formatted, and adding a few links I started thinking a widget might be nice for this.
 Et voila.
 This was my first-ever widget, so I appreciate your patience ;')

 Now, with over 8000 downloads I am releasing what I hope to be a more friendly widget.
 The biggest issues previously were related to path(s), layout and alignment.
 This left me wanting to re-design the configuration interface, keeping in mind a lot of users know little about HTML/CSS and validity issues, yet allowing the geekier to get into details/code if so desired.